watusi/jquery-mobile-iscrollview/README.md

 The following options are available which affect the widget itself.
 These are not iScroll options.

+####debug

+Enables performance logged.
+Please see the documentation section on performance logging.

+Default: `false`

 ####pageClass
 A CSS class, or a space-separated list of classes, which will be added to the page containing the wrapper.